Disordered Gibbs measures and Gaussian conditioning: Kac-Rice formulas

 Then, for any finite $M$,

 \end{prop} \begin{rem} In particular, taking $\bar \alpha_{N,n}(\cdot)\equiv 1$ we arrive at

-Typically $\Cs_{n}(\epsilon)\neq\varnothing$ (for it contains the paths of the tree of pure states, as in Proposition \ref{prop:PS}), but as $\epsilon\to0$, the preceding bound on its exponential in $N$ growth rate, goes to zero. \end{rem} In Section \ref{sec:multiLvlKR} we prove Proposition \ref{prop:multilvlKR} by induction on $m$, where in each step we apply the one-level Kac-Rice formulas of Section \ref{subsec-one-level-KR}.
+For $q_i$ the atoms of the Parisi measure as in \eqref{eq:kRSB}, typically $\Cs_{n}(\epsilon)\neq\varnothing$ (for it contains the paths of the tree of pure states, as in Proposition \ref{prop:PS}), but as $\epsilon\to0$, the preceding bound on its exponential in $N$ growth rate, goes to zero. \end{rem} In Section \ref{sec:multiLvlKR} we prove Proposition \ref{prop:multilvlKR} by induction on $m$, where in each step we apply the one-level Kac-Rice formulas of Section \ref{subsec-one-level-KR}.
 Towards this, we first provide in Section \ref{subsec-cond-law} explicit representations of $H_N(\cdot)$ and its derivatives, on the relevant sub-spaces ($S_0(\vec \bx_m^\be)$ below), conditional on $\cpt(\vec\bx_m^\be,\vec E,\vec R)$.